 UI designers can cash in on this tendency by putting faces close to key action buttons such as Buy Now or See Offers.
 Or get even smarter and direct the gaze of the face on the website towards your action button – users will naturally direct their gaze that way too.
 Oh, look, an action button!
 What a coincidence.

 Trick #5: Distill your offer, simplify your user flows

-It’s likely that your ecommerce site offers tons of great offers and plenty navigation paths.
+It’s likely that your eCommerce site offers tons of great offers and plenty of navigation paths.
 After all, you want to show potential customers the full glory of your site right from the get-go.
 But maybe bombarding them with information isn’t actually the best way to maximize conversions.
 Interfaces with unclear user flows can repel even the keenest customer.
 Just try booking a car from Lings Cars if you don’t believe us.

 Drop complex interfaces with multiple navigation paths and instead apply the Law of Prägnanz, or Simplicity.
 As Steven Bradley explains in Smashing Magazine, this design law decrees that users “prefer things that are simple, clear and ordered.
 Instinctively these things are safer.
 They take less time for us to process and present less dangerous surprises.”